pippinbarr/cart253-2018/modules/core-javascript-objects/core-javascript-objects.md

 - JavaScript Objects are excellent because they allow us to keep a bunch of related data together in one place instead of in separate variables
 - They allow us to think of a variable as containing a complex entity in our code (like a moving circle) instead of "just" a number or a string or a truth value
 - And this allows us to build much richer ideas about what we're representing in our code
-- They are also the Gateway Drug to Object-Oriented Programming, which we will talk about next week!
+- They are also the Gateway Drug to Object-Oriented Programming, which we will talk about soon!

 ---